5 min read

 Of course I don’t just mean living across the country from my wife and kids.
 From my friends and family.
 The work itself is surreal in many respects because I can’t talk about any of it.
 Not a bit.
 But I am getting ahead of myself.

-So how did we get here (using the royal wesports fans)?
+So how did we get here?
 Why am I out here?
 Well, in a word, opportunity.
 See, some time ago, my company won Apple as a client, and at the time I thought it was good to get the work of a high profile client, but that was all it was.
 I’ve worked for sexy brands before.
 I’ve been doing this a while and have seen how the sausage is made and in my mind, it really had no bearing on me.

 Then in November, things took a twist, like they do in any story worth reading.
 Suddenly the question was asked, Would you relocated to Sunnyvale California to lead the technology team out there for CM?
 That shit was a thunderbolt.
 I mean, it’s Apple, which despite my cynicism about sexy clients is exciting.
 More importantly though is the opportunity to shape how we do technology for the account, not as Sancho Panza, but as Don Quixote (which might not be the best analogy).